SLR: Automated Synthesis for Scalable Logical Reasoning: : Automatic Benchmark Synthesis

-\paragraph{Novelty and Systematic Generalization.} As \slr is fully synthetic, overlap with existing data is statistically negligible, making it robust against data leakage and memorization.
-By default, test set ground-truth rules ($R^\star$) are excluded from the training set, guaranteeing that inputs and outputs at test time are completely novel to the model.
+\textbf{Novelty and Systematic Generalization.} The generator enforces a strict separation between training and test splits, ensuring that ground-truth rules ($R^\star$) and background knowledge ($B$) are entirely distinct.
+As \slr is fully synthetic, overlap with existing data is statistically negligible, making it robust against data leakage and memorization.
 This enables assessing whether the model is capable of systematically generalizing to entirely new rules.